Study Abroad Program Overview

 - Intensive language program instruction, room and board, and pool access

-- Room and board during the remainder of the program
+- Estimated room and board during the remainder of the program

 - Guided visits to the Sacromonte and Albaicín, the Alhambra and Generalife, the Cathedral, and the home of Federico García Lorca